ealmansi/cashaddrjs/README.tpl.md

 Compliant with the original CashAddr [specification](https://github.com/Bitcoin-UAHF/spec/blob/master/cashaddr.md) which improves upon [BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki).

-You can try out a general purpose Bitcoin Cash address translator using CashAddr.js [here](https://bitcoincashjs.github.io/address/).
+*Note:* This is a JavaScript implementation of the CashAddr format specification.
+If you are looking for a general purpose Bitcoin Cash address translation library, check out the easy-to-use and well-tested [BchAddr.js](https://github.com/bitcoincashjs/bchaddrjs).

 ## Installation